kagisearch/kagi-docs/orion/src/misc/technical.md

 We’re still working on our official documentation, but here are a few points of interest if you’d like to get your "hands dirty" with Orion's advanced features.

+## Web Extension API support

+Orion support for Web Extensions API is still experimental.
+You can find a list of currently supported APIs [here](https://browser.kagi.com/WebExtensions-API-Support.html).

+To debug extension issues, follow the [troubleshooting guide](../support-and-community/troubleshooting-extension-issues.md).

 ## Orion iOS/iPadOS

 How do I open Orion iOS from my app?